We’re thrilled to announce Fathima Zahra as our next Quay Words writer-in-residence for our Autumn ‘Routes’ season.

 “I am looking forward to being in Exeter and walking through the quayside.
 I grew up across Kerala and Jeddah before moving to England, and have always felt grounded living near the water.
 I’ll be tracing the journey of my family’s migration across these places before moving to England.
 I would like to explore my relationship to water and think through these with the public in our events.”

 Fathima will be working with the Quay Words team to install an interactive writing activity at the Custom House with ‘Routes’ themed prompts to inspire visitors.
 She will also be facilitating regular public events throughout her residency, including poetry workshops and Quay Words’ very first book club.
-All of Fathima’s residency events will be bookable for free on a pay-what-you-can basis.
+All of Fathima’s residency events are bookable for free on a pay-what-you-can basis.

 About Fathima Zahra